Resources

 2. Active DAS

-This system is usually used in larges spaces and venues to capture and distribute signals.
-A series of antennas are deployed which makes it complex.
+This system is typically used in large spaces and venues to capture and distribute signals.
+A series of antennas are deployed, making it complex.
 Advanced fiber optic technologies are employed to enhance the transportation of RF signals.
-Active DAS systems digitize the signal which improves the performance but also adds to the overall cost.
+Active DAS systems digitize the signal, which improves performance but also increases the overall cost.

-The converted signals are transmitted over ethernet or fiber optic cables to RRUs (remote radio units).
-The RRUs convert the digital signals back to RF signal.
+The converted signals are transmitted over Ethernet or fiber optic cables to Remote Radio Units (RRUs).
+The RRUs convert the digital signals back to RF signals.

 Pros

-• Uses of fiber and ethernet cables ensures lower loss and better coverage.
+• Use of fiber and Ethernet cables ensures lower loss and better coverage.

 Cons